It might come as a surprise to hear that your dose of thyroid medication will probably need to be changed constantly throughout your life.

 The answer to this question is obviously yes.

-While I am not an advocate of needlessly adjusting your dose, you should be aware that there are MANY factors (some out of your control) which may influence how much you need at any given time.
+While I am not an advocate of needlessly adjusting your dose, you should be aware that there are MANY factors (some out of your control) that may influence how much you need at any given time.

 Even if you are on a stable dose of thyroid medication and even if you’ve been on that dose for years, you should still be checking your lab tests at least every 6 months.